The 2050 Calculator approach is being adapted and developed further by teams outside of the UK

 Which other places have published 2050 Calculators?

 - Belgium: In 2011 the Belgium regional Government of Wallonia and the consultancy CLIMACT launched the Wallonia 2050 Pathways analysis.
+In 2013, the climate change service of the federal administration and CLIMACT launched the Belgian 2050 Pathways tool, which also includes a My2050 game.

 - South Korea: In 2013, the South Korean University of Sejong published a South Korean 2050 Calculator as an excel spreadsheet, a web tool, and as a My2050 simulation.